sytabaresa/kingly/README.md

 - `guardIndex` : the index for the guard in the `.guards` array of a transition away from a control state, triggered by an event
-- `transitionIndex` : the index for the transition in the `.transitions` array which contain the specifications for the machine's transition
+- `transitionIndex` : the index for the transition in the `.transitions` array which contain the specification for the machine's transition

-Note that the trace functionality is obtained by wrapping over the action factories in `A`.
+Note that the trace functionality is obtained by decorating the action factories in `A`.
 As such, all action factories will see their output wrapped.
 This means :

 - transitions which do not lead to the execution of action factories are not traced
 - when the machine cannot find any transition for an event, hence any action to execute, the traced machine will simply return `null`.

-Note also that `env` is not used for now, and could be used to parameterize the tracing.
+Note also that `env` is not used for now, and will be used to parameterize the tracing in future versions of the library.

 ### Contracts
 - [Type contracts](https://github.com/brucou/state-transducer/blob/master/src/types.js)